pauleveritt/pycharm_polyglot/README.rst

     - Change /api/ to be full URL http://localhost:5000

-- python -m SimpleHTTPServer 8888
+- From root: python -m SimpleHTTPServer 8888

 06 ES6 Modules with Babel